Working with UK Merchants

 KYC requirements will depend on the merchant’s entity type, as listed above.
 The WePay IFrame will present the required fields dynamically, breaking the merchant boarding flow into either 4 or 5 steps, depending on the type of entity.
 WePay will work with you during integration to confirm the size requirements for this IFrame once we have your style information.

-Because of these additional steps, UK accounts created by /account/create will not be ready to transact until KYC has been completed.
+Because of these additional steps, UK accounts created by /account/create will not be ready to transact until KYC has been completed and verified by WePay.
 The only step which may be deferred by the merchant is entering bank account details, until which the account will obviously not be ready for withdrawals.

 You can monitor the account readiness via the statuses part of the /account object.
 It should show

 incoming_payment_status as OK once the KYC flow is complete and